How to remove the UpdaterSync adware from your operating system?

 How did UpdaterSync install on my computer?

-Pop-up window displayed once UpdaterSync adware's installation is over:
+Pop-up window displayed once UpdaterSync adware installation is complete:

 Instant automatic Mac malware removal: